Live, Interactive On-Line Parenting with Positive Discipline Class via video conference

 Note: Exact content and order may shift or change based on participant needs

-How will the interactive, on-line class work?
+How will the live, interactive, on-line class work?

-We will be using Zoom video conferencing which is exceptionally easy to use.
+This is a live, interactive class using Zoom video conferencing which is exceptionally easy to use.
 You will be given a URL link upon registration which will take you to the virtual classroom at the time of the event.
 You will see the other participants on screen as well as the facilitator and her whiteboard.
 We can do small breakout groups, too!
 If it’s a bad hair day, you may choose to turn your camera off so that you are not seen by others. ( ;

 What are the system requirements?